-- 1) Divisions - a) Middle School Division (6th 8th) Course Distance is 2 Miles - b) Elementary School Division (3rd 5th) Course Distance is 1 mile - 2) Teams shall have a minimum of five runners for scoring in team competition - a) Teams are allowed an unlimited number of runners - b) Where teams consist of more than 5 runners, only the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will be used in the event of a tied score in the Cam Competition - i) The score of BOTH the 6th & 7th runners from each of the tie 16 hs shall be summed.
-The lowest of these sums determines the "winner" of the summed. - ii) In the rare case that a tie remains after summing the correst of the 6th & 7th runners, the position of each of the tied teams' 6th up that be compared, the better finish of these determining the "winner" of the - d) All runners shall be eligible for i wull honors - e) Exception: (junior divicon) - i) To be implement if were are legal teams having on imum 5 runners needed to a team - ii) Toar will a minimum ( r) by as will be able ( c) e as a team - 3) Rule all be outfitted in liforms, which usely identify the consoring institution or team.
+- 1) Divisions - a) Middle School Division (6th 8th) Course Distance is 2 Miles - b) Elementary School Division (3rd 5th) Course Distance is 1 m le - 2) Teams shall have a minimum of five runners for scoring () tompetition - a) Teams are allowed an unlimited number of run p - b) Where teams consist of more than 5 mily the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will be the event of control with the Temporary Competition - i) The score of BOTH the the runners from on the tied teams e summed.
+The lowest of the second determines the second of the tie. - ii) In the rain a fe that a tie realing after summing the order of the 6th & Tunners, the order of the 6th tunners, the order of the fermining the "winn of the tie. - d) All runners shall be eligible for incomparisonors - e) Exception: (junior division) - i) To be implemented the are less that the learns having the minimum 5 runners needed to score the learn less that the learns having the minimum 5 runners - ii) Team vit minimum of 3 whill be able to score as a team - 3) Runn s are outfitted in this, which uniquely identify their sponsoring institution or team.